 Apart from the psychical, cognitive and emotional changes described above, if someone has an addiction based on his or her social life:

 - Surrounding themselves with people who take drugs

 - Mixing drugs

 - Being too interested in religion and spirituality

 - Losing their family or job due to peyote abuse

 First of all, be supportive and open.
-We should understand that it’s hard for the users to admit that they have an addiction.
+Users should understand that it’s hard for the users to admit that they have an addiction.
 Especially to a substance that is not physically addicting.
-What’s more, due to regular use, the addict might have troubles thinking and recognizing reality.
-That’s why you should be understanding.
+What’s more, due to regular use, the addict might have troubles thinking and recognizing the reality.

-Finally, note that the treatment of peyote addiction should focus on the psychological aspects of addiction: triggers of addiction, self-perception, and perspectives.
+Finally, note that the treatment of peyote addiction is focused on the psychological aspects of addiction: triggers of addiction, self-perception, and perspectives.
 Holistic approaches and yoga can be very helpful.
 Especially for people who have an interest in alternative practices.
 Many rehabilitation facilities offer suitable programs for peyote addiction.